 Please, make sure that filtering results appear fast.
 Even if you have perfect filtering options, it won’t matter if a user has to wait too long for the results to appear on screen.
 Running speed tests is imperative to provide an impeccable user experience.

-We wouldn’t recommend to limit yourself with only basic filtering options.
+We wouldn’t recommend limiting yourself with only basic filtering options.
 You can easily come up with unconventional thematic filters that may be even more useful for your customers.

 According to the statics, 20% of leading eCommerce website ignore these product filters.